yamin-shihab/study-notes/grade-8/science.md

     8. The food comes out of the system as ~~poop~~ feces.
 + The nervous system consists of the brain, spinal cord, and branches of nerves and neurons covering the whole body.
 + The excretory system eliminates waste products from the blood using the kidney by producing ~~pee~~ urine.
-+ There are also organs called the accessory organs (even though they are very important):
++ There are also organs called the accessory organs (even though they're very important):
     + The liver regulates many chemical levels in the blood and excretes a product called bile that carries away waste.
     + The gallbladder holds bile before it's released into the small intestine.
     + The pancreas contains glands that create substances that help with digestion and control blood sugar (insulin).